cclienti/wavedisp/README.md

 [here](http://www.gnu.org/licenses/gpl-3.0.html).

 ## General information
-The documentation will be available soon [here](https://wavecruncher.net).
+An example of use is available [here](https://wavecruncher.net/wavedisp).
 Of course, contribution are welcomed.